Review and Approve Actions

 Your workflow trigger activates — a new email arrives, a scheduled time hits, a webhook delivers data.
 The workflow starts running.

-2. AI agent analyzes
+2. AI step runs

 4. You review and decide